Best Of bags

 Rating: 9.0/10 · Price: $359

 Is it $100 better than the Titleist?
-Functionally, no. Aesthetically and experientially?
-That’s your call.
-The Vessel walks the line between performance and luxury, and if you appreciate craftsmanship in your gear, it’s worth every penny.
+Functionally, no. The case is more about premium feel and design than raw utility per dollar.
+The Vessel walks the line between performance and luxury, and that is either your thing or it is not.

 The reality: Several PGA Tour players use Vessel bags for a reason.
-The quality is there.
-The 6-way top with magnetic closure is the best implementation I’ve used, and the strap system rivals Ping’s for comfort.
+The quality story is real, the 6-way top with magnetic closure is cleaner than most luxury-bag copycats, and the strap system is still part of the appeal.

 5. Callaway Fairway C HD — The Budget King